 While having the appropriate legislation is crucial to ensuring women’s rights; societal norms and implementation of laws remain major challenges to overcome.
 Such is the case of a neglected provision in the Muslim Family Laws Ordinance 1961, which the majority of the women in Pakistan are unaware of and are particularly not told about when it is to be enacted, largely due to cultural and social norms.

-For example, according to the Muslim Family Laws Ordinance 1961, Muslim women in Pakistan have the right to divorce their husbands through Column 18 on their Nikah Naama, but most women are unaware of this right.
-Although this is a right accorded through Islamic law, the patriarchal mindset prevalent in Pakistan presents the largest obstacle towards women learning of and exercising the right.
+According to the Muslim Family Laws Ordinance 1961, Muslim women in Pakistan have the right to divorce their husbands through clause 18 on their Nikah Naama, but most women are unaware of this right.
+Although this is a right accorded through Islamic law, the patriarchal mindset prevalent in Pakistan presents the largest obstacle towards women learning about and exercising their rights.